Why Autumn is the Perfect Time to Visit the Arctic

 SMAK – Tromsø Food Festival

 My personal highlight of autumn in Northern Norway has actually nothing to do with nature but with food!
-SMAK – Tromsø Food Festival takes place in late September each year and it’s the perfect opportunity to try Northern Norwegian cuisine on the cheap!
+SMAK – Tromsø Food Festival takes place in late September each year and it’s the perfect opportunity to try Northern Norwegian cuisine on the cheap.

 At SMAK, you can try reindeer or whale meat, Norwegian brown or goat cheese, classic pølse hot dogs and even ice cream in typically Norwegian flavours like liquorice and apple pie with cinnamon.
+Click here to check out other major events in Tromsø.

-Sunrise, Sunset and all the daylight in between
+Sunrise, Sunset and All the Daylight In Between

 Sunset on Hurtigruten

-Many people who visit the Arctic say that one of the things that fascinated them most was the special light they experienced.
 Not necessarily the Northern Lights, but the special kinds of daylight that you can only experience above the Arctic Circle.
 And they are so right!

 You see, autumn is actually the perfect time to visit the Arctic and I can only recommend you to book a cabin in the woods and head to the airport before it’s too late.
 You know, winter is coming!